-- A clear description of the responsibilities and needed skills.
-This could indicate that the organisation has a well-defined vision and strategy with a clear understanding of where the role sits and what are the key success factors.
+- A clear job description, responsibilities and needed skills.
+This could indicate that the organization has a well-defined vision and strategy with a clear understanding of where the role sits and what are the key success factors.

 On the other hand…

 - An extensive and repetitive list of requirements could indicate that the company has unrealistic expectations towards the candidates and/or is unable to set and split the critical skill set among the team members.